 I see it not so much an awareness issue as a technology shift.
 EVs are most successful where there is a defined duty cycle and a fixed route within a certain distance, or opportunity to recharge between shifts.
-The growing use of industrial and consumer EVs outside those limitations has been made possible by new battery technologies, such as lithium-ion, which offer lighter, smaller formats and greater range.
-Designers can now integrate batteries into vehicles that were traditionally gasoline powered.
+The growing use of industrial and consumer EVs outside those limitations is made possible by new battery technologies such as lithium ion that offer lighter, smaller formats and greater range.
+Designers can now integrate batteries into vehicles that were traditionally gasoline/diesel powered.

-With that comes a new freedom to integrate electric drive systems into a whole new mode of hybrid vehicles in construction, agriculture and automotive.
-Of course, the indoor pollution issue is a catalyst for going electric in warehouses and airports, and many companies are replacing propane industrial vehicles with electric.
+With that comes a new freedom to integrate electric drive systems into a whole new mode of hybrid vehicles in construction, agriculture, automotive.

 Will this be near-term or long-term growth in industrial and utility EVs?

-We're going to see a general increase in business levels because of pent-up demand and a lack of capital spending that deferred the purchase of new equipment, as a result of the recent recession.
-So we anticipate a huge rebound in the industries we serve.
+We're going to see a general increase in business levels because of pent up demand due to a lack of capital spending that deferred the purchase of new equipment as a result of the recent economic recession.

-There are also more players getting involved with electric vehicles, particularly light on-road, looking to electrify vehicles that are currently gasoline-powered.
-We're seeing that all over the world - Europe, the USA, China and India.
+There are also more players getting involved with electric vehicles, particularly light-on-road, looking to electrify vehicles what are currently gasoline-powered.
+We're seeing that all over the world - Europe, the U.S., China and India.